Hagia Sophia: Turkish court ruling paves way to turn museum back into mosque | DW | 10.07.2020

 A top Turkish court ruled Friday that the 1934 conversion of the Hagia Sophia into a museum was unlawful.

-It cancelled a 1934 cabinet decision and ruled that the UNESCO World Heritage site should be reopened to Muslim worship.
+It canceled a 1934 cabinet decision and ruled that the UNESCO World Heritage site should be reopened to Muslim worship.

-The museum in Istanbul was a Greek Orthodox church before becoming an Ottoman mosque after it was captured by Ottoman Sultan, Mehmet the Conqueror.
-In 1934, Turkey’s first president, Mustafa Kemal Ataturk, converted the mosque into a museum.
+The decision was in line with the Turkish president Recep Tayyip Erdogan’s calls to turn the site into a mosque despite international criticism.
+The United States and Orthodox Christian leaders are among those that have not approved of the decision.

+The Russian Orthodox Chuch said it regretted that the court did not take its concerns into account for the ruling.
+It said the decision could lead to greater divisions.

 -